Diamond North West: Rotala ownership

 On 1 March 2015, South Lancs Travel was sold to Rotala and rebranded Diamond Bus North West.

 On 1 September 2017, Rotala purchased the bus operations of Go Goodwins, resulting in the acquisition of 18 buses and the Eccles garage on Old Wellington Road, Eccles.

 On 11 August 2019, First Greater Manchester's Bolton garage was taken over with 18 routes and 125 buses.
-Following the commencing of Tranche 1 of the Bee Network from 24 September 2023, the garage, with its vehicles and routes, was transferred to Go North West.
+Following the commencing of Tranche 1 of the Bee Network from 24 September 2023, the garage, with its vehicles was sold to Transport For Greater Manchester and it, under a Large Franchise including the depot and its routes was awarded to Go North West under Bee Network Tranche 1.

 Services

-Diamond North West runs franchised Bee Network bus services on behalf of Transport for Greater Manchester from two garages, one in Bolton, which runs services across Bolton, Bury, Wigan and Leigh, and Diamond's main garage in Eccles, which runs local services around Salford, Trafford, Stockport, Tameside and Oldham, including the 309, 310, 343 and the 'Saddleworth Rambler' route 356 acquired from Nexus Move and Stotts Tours, and also school bus services as part of Tranche 3 of the Bee Network.
+Diamond North West provides franchised Bee Network bus services on behalf of Transport for Greater Manchester within all tranches of Bee Network franchising.

+These services are run from two garages, one in Eccles consisting of two yards, both acquired from Go Goodwins, which runs local services around Salford, Trafford, Stockport, Tameside and Oldham under all tranches of the Bee Network.
+These services include a large proportion of the network of Stotts Tours, and some of the network of Nexus Move, including the previously branded 'Saddleworth Rambler' service 356 alongside the 309/310, as well as route 385 from D&G Bus.
+All other services are ran from their depot in Bolton, an acquisition from Arriva, which operates services across Bolton, Bury, Wigan and Leigh under Tranche 1 of the Bee Network.

+Diamond North West also operates School Bus Services under franchise from the Bee Network across Greater Manchester, including Stockport, Tameside and Trafford.
+These services are the only services that can use the operator's own livery within the Bee Network.